mikeonslow/elm-workshop/part4/README.md

 `Maybe` is generally used to handle situations in which `null` would be used in other languages, this allows us to handle both cases so that our application never acts in an odd way when running into situations in which no value exists (like the example in [part 1](https://github.com/Elm-Detroit/elm-workshop/blob/master/part1/README.md#array) in which `Array.get` could have no value for a non-existent index)

-Elm's built in type `Bool` (used to store boolean `true | false` values) is also a union type
+Elm's built in type `Bool` (used to store boolean `true | false` values) is also a custom type

 ```elm
 type Bool = True | False
 ```

-Let's move on to using union types ourselves.
-Currently our `Msg` type is a union type with one possible state `None`
+Let's move on to using custom types ourselves.
+Currently our `Msg` type is a custom type with one possible state `None`

 ```elm